OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/doors.md

 ## Object Number and Object Level

-* 'The Object Number' and 'Object Level' are calculated fields.
-OpsHub Integration Manager will synchronize with the value present at the time of entity synchronization.
+* 'The Object Number' and 'Object Level' are calculated fields. <code class="expression">space.vars.SITENAME</code> will synchronize with the value present at the time of entity synchronization.
 These fields don't have history so, if there is any change after synchronization, it will get reflected in other end systems only when it becomes eligible.
 * The field value of these fields also depends on the settings configured on the system page of DOORS under the field name, 'DOORS Sync Deleted Entities' option.
-If selected 'yes', OpsHub Integration Manager will take into consideration the deleted entities also, and if selected 'no', the field values will be synchronized accordingly.
+If selected 'yes', <code class="expression">space.vars.SITENAME</code> will take into consideration the deleted entities also, and if selected 'no', the field values will be synchronized accordingly.

 ## Fields Limitation